Chelsoconn/180/Questions_for_181.md

 UNIQUE: The `id` column also has a `UNIQUE` constraint, which prevents any duplicate values from being entered into that column.

 One of the key functions of a database is to maintain the integrity and  quality of the data that it is storing.
 Keys and Constraints are rules  that define what data values are allowed in certain columns.
-They are an important database concept and are part of a database's schema  definition.
+They are an important database conce

+pt and are part of a database's schema  definition.
 Defining Keys and Constraints is part of the database design process and ensures that the data within a database is reliable and maintains its  integrity.
 Constraints can apply to a specific column, an entire table,  more than one table, or an entire schema.

 Just as intended, that unique constraint prevented duplicate data in our table.It's not unusual for a column such as `id` to have a `UNIQUE` constraint.
 Having some sort of 'id' column in a database table is a  common, and useful, practice.
 Such a column is generally used to store a unique identifier for each row of data.
 In order for it to work  effectively though, we need to ensure that each value in such a column  is actually unique.
 Thus far, we've added data in such a way so that  each `id` was unique and each record distinct, but we don't  want to have to manually keep track of every value we add to that  column; using a `UNIQUE` constraint lets PostgreSQL do the work for us.